zkspecs/zkspecs/specs/anon-aadhaar/specs.md

 3. **Iterate Through Byte Array**:

    - Loop through the byte array and identify indices where the value `255` appears.
-   - Use these indices to fill the delimitersIndices array.
+   - Use these indices to fill the `delimitersIndices` array, that will help us parse the data inside of the circuit.

 4. **Extract Fields**:

-   - Use the indices of `255` as delimiters to slice the data array.
+   - Use the `delimitersIndices` to slice the `qrDataPadded` array.
-   - Each slice represents a field value.

-5. **Decode Field Values**:

-   - Field values may be encoded in UTF-8 or another character encoding.
-Decode accordingly.
-   - If numeric, parse into numbers.
-If string data, interpret as text.

-6. **Map to Aadhaar Fields**:
-   - Map the extracted fields to their corresponding Aadhaar attributes, as defined in the documentation.
-   - Attributes may include name, address, gender, date of birth, and more.

-Based on the information provided, here's an updated technical explanation and code structure for parsing Aadhaar QR code data (V2) with the new schema:

 ### **Aadhaar QR Code Data Schema (V2)**